 Games and Good Times at Cherry Lanes Arcade

 Cherry Lanes Arcade Bar, 127 N. 4th Ave. in Sturgeon Bay, wraps two throwbacks into one: bowling and arcade games.
-Run and revamped in 2018 by the spouse team of Kevin and Erin Bosman, the lanes are some of the oldest bowling alleys in Wisconsin.
+Run and revamped in 2018, the lanes are some of the oldest bowling alleys in Wisconsin.
 They opened in 1929.

 In addition to bowling lanes and an assortment of vintage arcade games, Cherry Lanes has a kitchen and bar offering seasonal specialities, tap beer, wine and any-age-friendly mocktails and Baumeister sodas.
 Guests can also get brats, pizzas and a charcuterie board with Wisconsin cheese.